Run below to install latest Tiron binary to /usr/local/bin

 Before everything, we need to know what remote machines to run actions on, and that's

-block in Tiron.
+the group block in Tiron.
 E.g. you want to have a "webservers" group with remote machines

 "web1", "web2", and "web3", you'll define it as follows: